Danielle Macdonald: Career

 At the age of 18, Macdonald moved to Los Angeles to pursue an acting career.
 She was originally booked for the role of Becca Huffstatter in the ABC drama series Huge, but her visa did not come in on time and she was unable to fill the role.
 Her first feature film was The East, which premiered at the 2013 Sundance Film Festival.

 Macdonald is known for her starring role as Alice Manning in the 2014 crime film Every Secret Thing, alongside Dakota Fanning, Diane Lane, and Elizabeth Banks.
 Regarding Every Secret Thing, Katherine Pushkar from the New York Daily News wrote, "The film actually belongs to Danielle Macdonald, effective as cruel, jealous Alice."
 Macdonald also had a supporting role in the film Trust Me.

 In 2016, she appeared in the season finale of American Horror Story: Roanoke as Bristol Windows.
-The following year, Macdonald starred in the drama film Patti Cake$ as the titular aspiring rapper in New Jersey.
+The following year, Macdonald starred opposite Bridget Everett and Cathy Moriarty in the drama film Patti Cake$ as the titular aspiring rapper in New Jersey.
 After working agentless for the first six years of her career, Macdonald signed with her first Hollywood agent after the success of Patti Cake$.

 In December 2017, Macdonald appeared in the Netflix comedy series Easy, playing the role of a teenager who retaliates against her wealthy parents when they force her to go to church every week.

 In 2018, Macdonald appeared in two Netflix films, opposite Jennifer Aniston in the adaptation of young adult novel Dumplin', by Julie Murphy; and Bird Box as Olympia, a pregnant woman who tries to survive the arrival of supernatural beings that make people want to kill themselves once they see it.
 She also portrayed Christa in the Academy Award-winning short drama film Skin.

 In 2019, Macdonald appeared as Lillian Roxon in I Am Woman, the biopic of singer Helen Reddy, which showcased her Australian accent.
 About the role she said "I love that these are two Australian women that decided to go to the States by themselves in a time where that didn't happen, and have a commanding presence and say 'this is what I want to do, this is a career that I want to have.'
 I obviously moved from Australia when I was 18 to come and pursue a crazy career, so I could understand and relate.".

 In 2021, Macdonald starred with Michelle Pfeiffer in French Exit.
 In the same year, Macdonald starred in the Ben Lewin-directed movie, Falling for Figaro.
 Macdonald plays Millie, a woman who quits her job to fulfill her dream of becoming an opera singer.
 She moves to Scotland where she is tutored by fearsome teacher, Meghan Geoffrey-Bishop (Joanna Lumley).

 Macdonald starred in the series The Tourist alongside Jamie Dornan and Alex Dimitriades, in 2022.
 Macdonald plays the character of Helen Chambers, a police officer from a country town who is sent to investigate a man who suffered amnesia after a car crash.

+In 2025, Macdonald appeared in the Foxtel series The Last Anniversary.